 This page covers the single handed dinghy sailboat capsize and recovering a person overboard boat position.
 How to right a capsized sailboat and capsize recovery.

 The correct emergency procedures when the sailing dinghy capsizes, or man overboard requires a complete understanding of the sailboat, its equipment and the way it sails.
-Both dinghy sailing capsize recovery and man overboard training, are exercises designed to improve boat handling skills and taught as a sequence.
-Each exercise should be practised and perfected to where it becomes a reflex action.
+Both dinghy sailing capsize recovery and man over board drills, are exercises designed to improve boat handling skills and taught as a sequence.
+When learning how to right a capsized sailboat, each exercise should be practised and perfected to where it becomes a reflex action.

 Many single-handers have a tendency to float quite high when capsized making it difficult to climb onto the daggerboard.
 Wrap the arms over the daggerboard or centreboard and hang your weight on it making the sailboat come slowly upright or alternatively, push the bow deeply into the water, making the boat rotate into its upright position.

 Capsize recovery drill in a leeward capsize

 The standard capsize recovery for a two-man sailing dinghy is the scoop method, where the crew is scooped aboard with the helmsman pulling the sailboat upright.
 Lowering the sails is unnecessary before righting the boat using this method.
 The crew's weight in the sailboat prevents a capsize counterbalancing the force of the wind once it is righted.
 Be aware of not putting weight on the sailing dinghy which may lead to it inverting.
 During this capsize recovery method, the helmsman and crew are out of sight of each other and must keep talking to one another, communicating what is happening.